mlc/certs-to-acm/README.md

 Copy `serverless.yml.example` to `serverless.yml`, and fill in the IAM role and SNS topic ARNs you generated above.

-(Note that this script expects to run in the `us-east-1`, as required for ACM certificates which will be used with Cloudfront.
-But if your needs differ, it should be straightforward to modify things appropriately.)
+(Probably you want to put this script and all related resources in the `us-east-1` region, as required for ACM certificates which will be used with Cloudfront.
+But if your needs differ, you can use the region of your choice.)

 Deploy by doing:
 ```